sahilkhurana01/WAZUH-Home-Lab/README.md

 1. Open the **Wazuh Agent Manager** GUI from the Start Menu.
 2. Paste the copied key into the appropriate field.
 3. Save and apply the key.
-4. Add the manager’s IP address (IP address of your Ubuntu manager).
+4. Add the manager’s IP address (IP address of your Kali Linux manager).
 5. Restart the agent service.

 You can then open the Wazuh dashboard and verify that the agent has onboarded.